bengl/create-test-promise/README.md

 * a function taking 1 argument, a callback, that fails when passed an argument in the callback.

+You can pass in a second parameter, an options object, with the following option
+property:

+* **`timeout`**: number of milliseconds after which to time the test out.
+  Default is `Infinity`.

 ## Examples

 ```js